ANTS

 wood in which to build nests.
 Sometimes carpenter ants will hollow out sections

 of trees.
-The Carpenter Ant is one of the more destructive
+The Carpenter Ant is one of the more de

 pests found in homes.
 Colonies that remain undetected and untreated can grow to